ropensci-archive/fulltext/cran-comments.md

 --------

 This version fixes a bug and makes some internal changes to speed up usage of a function.
+This is a re-submission after fixing some broken urls.

 Thanks!
 Scott Chamberlain